renderorange/app-toot/README.md

     client_secret = u7hhd_STILLNOTAREALCLIENTSECRET
     access_token = D873_SKILLNOTAREALACCESSTOKEN

-The section name, `development` in the example above, can be named anything you'd like as long as it's unique.
+The section name, `development` in the example above, can be named anything as long as it's unique with the other section names.

 # COPYRIGHT AND LICENSE